 In 2020, Jessica ran for Wisconsin State Assembly with the hope of helping other Wisconsinites who know what it means to struggle.
 She became a leading voice in Wisconsin on LGBTQ rights as the state’s second-ever transgender candidate to run for state office, quickly gaining national recognition as an alum of the Victory Institute and being named a top-10 candidate to watch in multiple publications.

 Today, Jessica serves on the City of West Allis Plan Commission while being self-employed.
-Staying true to what initially motivated her to become a community activist, Jessica is running for United States Congress to fight for the issues which impact everyday Wisconsinites who know what it means to work hard and overcome adversity.
+Staying true to what initially motivated her to become a community activist, Jessica is running for State Senate to fight for the issues which impact everyday Wisconsinites who know what it means to work hard and overcome adversity.